-Experts who have extensive experience in senior roles at top retailers, including Tesco, Waitrose, Marks and Spencer and Coca-Cola will give presentations for 'Product recalls: prevention and cost management'.
-The free, one-hour webinar, which is sponsored by Columbus Group, will also conclude with a live question and answer session to allow registrants to quiz the speakers.
+Experts who have extensive experience in senior roles at top retailers, including Tesco, Waitrose, Marks and Spencer and Coca-Cola gave presentations for 'Product recalls: prevention and cost management'.
+The free, one-hour webinar, which was sponsored by Columbus Group, concluded with a live question and answer session to allow registrants to quiz the speakers.

-The event, which starts at 3pm GMT, will feature three presenters.
-First up will be Sterling Crew, chairman of the Food Authenticity Network.
-He will address the topic 'When is a recall not a recall', looking at when recalls are necessary and when they aren't, with reference to real case studies.
+The event featured three presenters.
+First up wase Sterling Crew, chairman of the Food Authenticity Network.
+He addressed the topic 'When is a recall not a recall', looking at when recalls are necessary and when they aren't, with reference to real case studies.

 Moderator: Rod Addy, Editor, Food Manufacture